MidLevel/Ruffles/README.md

 Raw UDP packets that does not require a connection.
 #### ReliableOrdered
 All messages are not guaranteed to be delivered.
 If you send multiple messages, at least one is guranteed to arrive.
 If you send a single message, it is guaranteed to arrive.
 Messages will always been in order.
 Duplicates are dropped.
+#### ReliableFragmented
+All messages are guaranteed to be delivered, the order is not guaranteed, duplicates are dropped.
+Uses a fixed sliding window.
+Allows large messages to be fragmented.

 ### Threading
 Ruffles is nativley multi threaded and uses a background worker thread by default to handle network I/O.